oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `availability_domain` - The availability domain where the Autonomous AI Database Serverless instance is located.
 * `available_upgrade_versions` - List of Oracle AI Database versions available for a database upgrade.
 If there are no version upgrades available, this list is empty.
 * `backup_config` - Autonomous AI Database configuration details for storing [manual backups](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/backup-restore.html#GUID-9035DFB8-4702-4CEB-8281-C2A303820809) in the [Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) service.
+* `autonomous_database_maintenance_window` - Autonomous Database maintenance window.
+The maintenance window can be configured during database creation.
+To change the maintenance window of an existing Autonomous Database Serverless instance, clone the database and specify the maintenance window for the new cloned instance.
+	* `day_of_week` - Day of the week.
+		* `name` - Name of the day of the week.
+	* `maintenance_end_time` - The maintenance end time.
+The value must use the ISO-8601 format "hh:mm".
+	* `maintenance_start_time` - The maintenance start time.
+The value must use the ISO-8601 format "hh:mm".
 	* `manual_backup_bucket_name` - Name of [Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) bucket to use for storing manual backups.
 	* `manual_backup_type` - The manual backup destination type.
 * `backup_retention_period_in_days` - Retention period, in days, for long-term backups